 Call 360-882-2778 and ask for the Endocrinology department to schedule an education appointment.
 Diabetes classes are three-hours long, and occur over a three week time period.
 We offer classes morning, afternoon or night depending on your schedule.
 Referrals are required from a medical provider for insurance to cover any services.

-We also offer Pre-Diabetes class, Healthy Eating class for adults (REACH) and another Healthy Eating class (SHINE) offered for children ages 7-10.
+We also offer Pre-Diabetes class and a Healthy Eating class for adults (REACH).
 These classes are offered on Saturday morning 3-4 times per year.
 These classes vary in location between our 87th Avenue Clinic and Salmon Creek.
 Each class is 2hr long and has a registration fee of $25.00.
 No referral is needed.

 Can a person “reverse” or prevent pre-diabetes?